 The Chase Gallery is located on the lower level of the Spokane City Hall, 808 W. Spokane Falls Blvd.
 The gallery is always free and open any time City Hall is open, generally Monday – Friday, 8 a.m. to 5 p.m. (closed holidays).
 Join us for First Friday receptions the first Friday of each month, from 4 to 7 p.m.
 There is no reception in July due to Independence Day.
-Spokane Arts curates 4 shows a year in the gallery, following an open public call for art submissions.
+Spokane Arts curates at least 4 shows a year in the gallery, following an open public call for art submissions.

 Love the art?
 Want to take it home?

 You can purchase artwork at the Chase Gallery!
 Prices are present on the tag, however artworks not for sale are clearly marked “NFS.”

 Joe Hedges: Hypercombines

 For all its convenience, resources, and novelty, for many the smart phone has also brought constant distraction and stress.
 This is among many themes explored in an upcoming solo exhibition at the Chase Gallery by Pullman-based artist Joe Hedges.
 Hedges’ “Hypercombines” are part oil painting on canvas and part new media sculpture.
 As he writes in his artist statement for the exhibit, he is “seeking to contribute to a contemporary dialogue about the role of art, the influence of the internet and the boundary between digital and physical realms.”